 If there’s one strategy Satan comes back to again and again, it’s creating division in the church.
 And why wouldn’t he?
 It works.

-Strangely, in our culture, some Christians wear their divisiveness as a badge of honour.
+Strangely, in our culture, some Christians wear their divisiveness as a badge of honor.
 It’s not.
 It’s actually a badge of evil.

 How do we know division is a sign of the activity and presence of evil?

-Paul actually defines which human behaviour is motivated by God and which is motivated by the enemy in Galatians 5.
+Paul actually defines which human behavior is motivated by God and which is motivated by the enemy in Galatians 5.

 He begins by listing the characteristics of people whose lives are under the influence of evil.